Pr0j3c7t0dd-Ltd/panottiServer/app/plugins/desktop_notifier/README.md

 ## Configuration

+To configure the plugin:

+1. Copy `plugin.yaml.example` to `plugin.yaml`
+2. Update the configuration values according to your needs

-The plugin configuration in `plugin.yaml` supports the following options:
+The plugin configuration supports the following options:

 - `auto_open_notes`: Boolean (default: false) - If true, automatically opens the meeting notes file when notification is shown
 - `max_concurrent_tasks`: Integer (default: 4) - Maximum number of concurrent notification tasks